aroberge/reeborg/api_docs/hand_written/editors.md

 you should at the very least get the information about which type of background (grass or gravel) is present at that location.

+### Add your own code

+If you want, you can add your own code and have it being styled (with the blue background, etc.), the same way that the code copied from the Onload, Pre and Post editors appear.
+Simply enclose it in an html pre with class as follows `<pre class='world_info_source'> ... </pre>`.

 ## The Onload editor

 Unless If the very first character of the code is `#`,